 unconscionable conduct claim is where you consider that the other party has caused you financial loss during a retail lease transaction by highly unethical conduct such as relying unfairly on greater bargaining power, using unfair tactics, unreasonably failing to tell you things, or acting in bad faith in some other way.

-Parties must attempt mediation with the
+Parties may be required to attempt mediation with the

-NSW Small Business Commissioner before applying to NCAT.
+Office of the NSW Small Business Commissioner before applying to NCAT.
 Exceptions are applications for urgent interim orders or the appointment of a specialist retail valuer.

 Retail Leases Act 1994.
 You must attach this certificate to your application to NCAT.